Catawba College Admission Requirements

 |Admission Standards||Very Easy|

-Can I get into Catawba College?
-The school has a 42% acceptance rate.
+How hard is it to get into Catawba College and can I get accepted?
+The school has a 42% acceptance rate ranking it #14 in North Carolina for lowest rate of acceptance.
 Last year, 1,325 out of 3,125 applicants were admitted making Catawba College a more competitive school to get into with a good chance of acceptance for qualifying applicants.
 Academically, it has very easy requirements for admission test scores, generally admitting students who score in the top 60 percent.
 Catawba College typically accepts and attracts "C+" average high school students.
 Only 25% of those admitted chose to enroll in the school.
 Most incoming freshmen graduated in the lower half of their high school class.

 |SAT Test||25th Percentile Score|